ITCGamesProg2/jp21-iz-sh/crc.md

 **Pickups**
 __________________________________
-Gun gives player ability to shoot
+Gun gives player ability to shoot.
-Player can shoot if they have ammo
+Player can shoot if they have ammo.
-Check if player is close enough to pickup the gun/ammo
+Check if player is close enough to pickup the gun/ammo.
 __________________________________
 Player